ZacharyGodfrey/godot-game/game-ideas.md

 ---

-### Creature Hunter
+## Creature Hunter

-Like in Spyro, you move through each area collecting items and killing bugs.
+Spyro with guns.
+You move through each area collecting items and killing bugs.

 As you explore each area, you find the entry points into new areas.

-Three types of creatures: ants, spiders, and scorpions.
+### Creatures

 Names are temporary.

-Ants wander, flee, and fight in that order by proximity.
+- Ants: wander, flee, and fight in that order by proximity

-Spiders wander and fight, no flee option.
+- Spiders: wander and fight, no flee option

-Scorpions are always in fight mode, but stay within a radius of their origin point.
+- Scorpions: always in fight mode, stay within a radius of their origin point

-Two types of weapons: pistol and hunting rifle.
+### Weapons

-Pistol kills ants with one shot, breaks spiders into several ants, kills scorpions in three shots.
+- Pistol: kills ants with one shot, breaks spiders into several ants, kills scorpions in three shots.
 Close range, unlimited ammo.

-Rifle kills everything with one shot, doesn’t break spiders.
+- Rifle: kills everything with one shot, doesn’t break spiders.
 Long range, but limited ammo.

 You can put your weapon away to switch to third-person view and run faster.

+### Features

+- Exploration and platforming
+- Collection and completion
+- Combat and survival

 ---